Mother Nature: Indigenous peoples of North America

+Indigenous peoples of South America

 In Inca mythology, Mama Pacha or Pachamama was a fertility goddess who presided over planting and harvesting.
 Pachamama is usually translated as "Mother Earth" but a more literal translation would be "Mother Universe" (in Aymara and Quechua mama = mother / pacha = world, space-time or the universe).
 It was believed that Pachamama and her husband, Inti, were the most benevolent deities and were worshiped in parts of the Andean mountain ranges (stretching from present day Ecuador to Chile and Argentina).